shinwookim/SP2023-Notes/1550/04 Scheduling.md

 The first non-preemptive batch scheduling algorithm we will look at is **first come, first served**.
 As the name suggests, processes are run based on the order the tasks were submitted, with each process running after the previous process terminates.
 ![](Assets/FirstComeFirstServed.png)
 #### Analysis
+Let us conduct an analysis of the the *first come, first served* scheduling scheme using the metrics we described previously:
-1. Throughput
+1. **Throughput**
 $$\frac{\text{number of jobs}}{\text{total time}}=\frac{4}{16}=0.25 \text{ job/unit time}$$
-2. Average Turnaround Time
+2. **Average Turnaround Time**

 $$
 \begin{align*}